Bryce Dessner

 Summary

-Bryce Dessner is a vital and rare force in new music.
-He has won Grammy Awards as a classical composer and with the band The National, of which he is guitarist, arranger, and co-principal song-writer.
-He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to the Los Angeles Philharmonic, and is a high-profile presence in film score composition, with upcoming films including Sing Sing starring Colman Domingo, and John Crowley’s We Live in Time starring Andrew Garfield.
-Over the years he has garnered great acclaim for his work on films such as Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and for his music to Netflix’s Fernando Meirelles’s The Two Popes.
+A vital and rare force in new music, Bryce Dessner has won Grammy Awards as a classical composer, with his band The National, and for his work in film music.
+He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to London’s Philharmonia Orchestra and Los Angeles Philharmonic, and is in demand as composer in residence.
+Dessner is also a high-profile presence in film score composition, with credits including Greg Kwedar’s Sing Sing, Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and Fernando Meirelles’s The Two Popes.
+Dessner’s score for Clint Bentley’s Train Dreams, including the title track which he co-wrote with Nick Cave, was released in November 2025 alongside the film’s worldwide premiere on Netflix.
+Dessner

-Also active as a curator, Dessner is regularly requested to programme festivals and residencies around the world at venues such as at the Barbican, Philharmonie de Paris, and Hamburg’s Elbphilharmonie and during the 2023-24 season was Creative Chair of the Zurich Tonhalle Orchestra.
-He co-founded and curates the festivals MusicNOW in Cincinnati, HAVEN in Copenhagen, Sounds from a Safe Harbour and PEOPLE.
+Dessner is regularly requested to curate and programme festivals and residencies around the world at venues such as at the Barbican, Philharmonie de Paris, Hamburg’s Elbphilharmonie and Tonhalle Orchestra, Zurich, where during the 2023-24 season he was Creative Chair.
+Dessner co-curates the Irish festival, Sounds from a Safe Harbour.

 Bryce Dessner and Esa-Pekka Salonen in discussion in December 2021 at the Philharmonie de Paris.